-If NWCHEM optimization is required, NWCHEMRATE will read the charge, the multiplicity of each species, and the type of SCF (if HF or post-HF method is used) from the NWCHEM optimization output.
-Nevertheless, if no optimization is selected or if POLYRATE 9.7 is selected for carrying out the optimizations, NWCHEMRATE will need to know the charge and multiplicity of the system and type of SCF before making any NWCHEM calculation.
+If NWChem optimization is required, NWChemrate will read the charge, the multiplicity of each species, and the type of SCF (if HF or post-HF method is used) from the NWChem optimization output.
+Nevertheless, if no optimization is selected or if POLYRATE 17-C is selected for carrying out the optimizations, NWChemrate will need to know the charge and multiplicity of the system and type of SCF before making any NWChem calculation.
 The way to input these characteristics is by means of the CHARGE, MULTIPLICITY, and SCFTYPE keywords.
-These keywords are not allowed in the NWRCOMMON section since they are dependent on the species and are only required for the systems that will not be optimized using NWCHEM.
+These keywords are not allowed in the NWRCOMMON section since they are dependent on the species and are only required for the systems that will not be optimized using NWChem, being ignored if they are specified for a species that is going to be optimized using NWChem.
 For the points along the reaction path, the charge and multiplicity are assumed to be the same as the values for the saddle point or starting geometry, and if they are specified in the NWRPATH section they will also be ignored.

 These are variable keywords that must be followed by an integer, which is the value of the charge and multiplicity of the system.
-The default values are 0 and 1, respectively, which correspond to a neutrally charged singlet.
+The default values are o and 1, respectively, which correspond to a neutrally charged singlet.
 Multiplicities of 2 and 3 correspond to doublets and triplets.

 Example:

-CHARGE -1

-MULTIPLICITY 2

-SCFTYPE UHF
+CHARGE -1 MULTIPLICITY 2 SCFTYPE UHF